AustinMathuw/AlexaPlusUnityDocs/read_the_docs/LC-Part-2.rst

 Creating the skill
 ==================

-1. Clone the example skill templete:
+1. Clone the example skill templete: `git clone https://github.com/AustinMathuw/AlexaPlusUnityExampleSkillTemplate.git`
+2. Open the template in a editor such as Visual Studio code
+3. Open a command prompt or terminal and navigate to <Template Location>/lambda/custom/
+4. In the command prompt or terminal, run ``npm install``

 Example Skill Template Overview
 ===============================